 Value for money sustainable kerbside collection scheme which is fully compliant with the minimum service standards required by UK Government by 2025.

-Reduction in the amount of waste generated through council activities high quantity of waste recycled and reduce the amount of waste sent to landfill by delivering efficient and high-quality recycling, refuse and garden waste collection service.
+Reduction in the amount of waste generated through council activities

+High quantity of waste recycled and reduce the amount of residual waste by delivering efficient and high-quality recycling, refuse and garden waste collection service.